|

 permitopen="host:port"

-Limit local port forwarding with the ssh(1) -L option
+Limit local port forwarding with the ssh(1) -L option such

-address in square brackets.
-Multiple permitopen options
+in square brackets.
+Multiple permitopen options may be

-they must be literal host names and/or addresses.
+be literal host names and/or addresses.
 A port

 specification of * matches any port.